Definition and Example of a Currency Crisis

 Currency Crisis Solutions

-Central banks should also avoid monetary policies that involve trading against the market unless its absolutely necessary to prevent a broader crisis.
-For example, emerging market economies could have accepted the inevitability of currency outflows and reformed investment policies to attract foreign direct investment instead of trying to raise interest rates.
+Central banks should also avoid policies that involve trading against the market unless they must do so to prevent a broader crisis.
+Emerging market economies could have accepted the inevitability of currency outflows.
+They could have reformed policies to attract foreign direct investment instead of trying to raise interest rates.